 Our small museum, the RSA Interpretation Centre, is located in the base of the clocktower of the Factory’s former Main Machine Shop, forming part of the modern RSA Island Centre.
 Opened in 2001 we have steadily expanded the collection and are always looking out for objects associated with either the Factory or its products.

-We also open for special occasions and take part in London Open House weekend, on the third Saturday in September each year, when you can climb the ladder to the top of the tower and view our turret clock.
+We also open for special occasions and take part in London Open House weekend, when you can climb the ladder to the top of the tower and view our turret clock.
 You can also meet former workers from the factory to learn about day to day working life here.

 We are well served both by the road network, public transport and the Lee Navigation.